Release the Stars: Personnel

-Credits adapted from Allmusic and the album liner notes.

 Chart positions and certifications

-Release the Stars debuted at number 23 on the U.S. Billboard 200, Wainwright's highest debut chart position as of 2009, selling about 24,000 copies in its first week.
+Release the Stars debuted at number 23 on the US Billboard 200, Wainwright's highest debut chart position as of 2009, selling about 24,000 copies in its first week.
 The album also achieved Wainwright's highest chart position on the UK Albums Chart, debuting at number 2 with sales approaching 30,000 in the first week.
 Overall, Release the Stars charted in 13 countries, reaching Top 10 positions in Denmark, Norway, and the United Kingdom.
 The album was certified gold in both Canada and the UK.

 Awards and recognitions

 Wainwright received two Juno Award nominations for Release the Stars, including Adult Alternative Album of the Year and Songwriter of the Year for "Going to a Town", "Release the Stars", and "Do I Disappoint You".
 Wainwright won the Outstanding Music Artist award at the 19th GLAAD Media Awards, an awards ceremony created by the Gay & Lesbian Alliance Against Defamation to recognize and honor LGBT representation in mainstream media.
 At the same ceremony, Wainwright was presented with the Stephen F. Kolzak Award, an honor given to an openly gay member of the entertainment or media community for his or her work toward eliminating homophobia.

 The following table displays some of the 2007 "End of Year" list placements by various publications: